ShashwatGupta2001/YoutubePlaylistSummariser/README.md

 - **Report Generation**: Creates structured reports with figures and clickable links to specific timestamps in the video.
 - **HTML Report Export**: Saves the report as an HTML file, including video information and referenced figures.
 - **File Versioning**: Automatically creates a versioned filename to avoid overwriting existing files.
+- **Question Answering**: Ask questions on differeint .html files from playlist using FAISS

 ## Prerequisites